knmcguire/o3de_roboball/Doc/roboball_tutorial_4.md

 ## 	Add an Camera Rig

-The ball is bouncing away too quickly and out of our reach... but currently there is no way to follow it.
-Let's add a Camera Rig to the Camera entity.
+The ball is bouncing away too quickly and out of our reach... but currently you'll need to manually follow it, which is a bit of a pain.
+So, let's add a Camera Rig to the Camera entity.

 But for this to work, we need the starting point Gem enabled for the project.